Quarantine Rules for Disney World Travelers

 This ban includes Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland.

 It is presently unclear when and how this travel ban will be lifted–it could occur on a country-by-country basis, or a blanket proclamation.
-At this point, it is not expected to occur until Spring 2021 at the earliest.
+At this point, it is not expected to occur until Summer 2021 at the earliest.

 In addition to United States-issued travel bans regarding arrival, Australians are restricted from traveling overseas.
 Exceptions exist for New Zealand and other countries that have the pandemic under control; the United States is not one such exception.